Chapel of the Ascension: Edicule (chapel)

-The main structure of the chapel is from the Crusader era; the stone dome and the octagonal drum it stands on are Muslim additions.
-The exterior walls are decorated with arches and marble columns.
-The entrance faces the west, and the south wall of the chapel consists of a mihrab indicating the direction of Mecca.
+The main structure of the chapel is from the Crusader era; the stone dome and the octagonal drum it stands on are Muslim additions, as are the exterior walls; only the arches and marble columns supporting them are part of the original Christian structure.
+The entrance faces west, and the south wall of the mosque/chapel consists of a mihrab indicating the direction of Mecca for Muslim worshippers.

-Ascension rock
+"Ascension Rock"

 The edicule surrounds a stone slab called the "Ascension Rock".
 It is said to contain the right footprint of Christ, while the section bearing the left footprint was taken to the Al-Aqsa Mosque in the Middle Ages.
 The faithful believe that the impression was made as Jesus ascended into Heaven and is venerated as the last point on earth touched by the incarnate Christ.